geekquad/Pixel-Processing/CONTRIBUTING.md

 * Make sure you do not copy codes from external sources because that work will not be considered.
 Plagiarism is strictly not allowed.
-* You can only work on issues that you have been assigned to you.
+* You can only work on issues that have been assigned to you.
-* If you want to contribute for an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
+* If you want to contribute to an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
 * If you have modified/added code work, make sure the code compiles before submitting.

 ### Contribution